 - salt and pepper generous

-- 4 Tbsp butter cut into 4 pats
+- 4 tablespoon butter cut into 4 pats

 For the Apricot Balsamic Sauce

-- 2 Tbsp water if sauce needs thinning
+- 2 tablespoon water if sauce needs thinning

 - Preheat oven to 350° F. Line a baking pan with heavy duty aluminum foil.